 Peel potatoes and cut into 1-inch pieces.
 Peel and chop the onion.

 Cut the bacon in half with scissors.
-Heat a large pot on the stove on medium high and add the bacon, cooking it until it is crisp.
+Heat a tall soup pot on the stove on medium high and add the bacon, cooking it until it is crisp.
 (Wash your hands after touching any raw bacon.)
 Place the cooked bacon on a paper-towel lined plate.

-Whisk milk, cream and flour together until smooth (I use my blender container for easy measuring and pouring.)
-Add the mixture to the pot and stir.
-Continue stirring, cooking the soup until it's thickened and bubbly.
+Add milk, cream and flour to a blender and mix just until smooth.
+Add the mixture to the soup pot and stir.
+Continue stirring, cooking the soup until it's thickened and starting to boil.
 Stir in the clams.
 When the pot returns to boiling, reduce the heat and let the chowder cook 2 more minutes.
 Season with red pepper flakes to taste.

-Serve clam chowder in bowls with bacon sprinkled on top and extra red pepper flakes at the table.
+Serve clam chowder in bowls with bacon sprinkled on top and red pepper flakes at the table.
+Store leftovers covered in the refrigerator for up to three days.
+It's best not to freeze this, because it includes chunks of potatoes, which will cause the soup to get dry.